orbitdb/orbitdb/GUIDE.md

 }
 ```

-### Keys
+### Identity

 Each entry in a database is signed by who created that entry.
-The signing key, the key that a peer uses to sign entries, can be accessed as a member variable of the database instance:
+The identity, which includes the public key used to sign entries, can be accessed via the identity member variable of the database instance:

 ```
-const key = db.key
+const identity = db.identity
-console.log(key)
+console.log(identity.toJSON())
+//{ id: 'QmZyYjpG6SMJJx2rbye8HXNMufGRtpn9yFkdd27uuq6xrR',
+//  publicKey: '0446829cbd926ad8e858acdf1988b8d586214a1ca9fa8c7932af1d59f7334d41aa2ec2342ea402e4f3c0195308a4815bea326750de0a63470e711c534932b3131c',
-// <Key priv: db8ef129f3d26ac5d7c17b402027488a8f4b2e7fa855c27d680b714cf9c1f87e
+//  signatures:
-// pub: <EC Point x: f0e33d60f9824ce10b2c8983d3da0311933e82cf5ec9374cd82c0af699cbde5b
+//   { id: '3045022058bbb2aa415623085124b32b254b8668d95370261ade8718765a8086644fc8ae022100c736b45c6b2ef60c921848027f51020a70ee50afa20bc9853877e994e6121c15',
+//     publicKey: '3046022100d138ccc0fbd48bd41e74e40ddf05c1fa6ff903a83b2577ef7d6387a33992ea4b022100ca39e8d8aef43ac0c6ec05c1b95b41fce07630b5dc61587a32d90dc8e4cf9766'
-// y: ce206bfccf889465c6g6f9a7fdf452f9c3e1204a6f1b4582ec427ec12b116de9> >
+//   },
+//  type: 'orbitdb'
+//}
 ```
+The identity also contains signatures proving possession of the id and OrbitDB public key.
+This is included to allow proof of ownership of an external public key within OrbitDB.

-The key contains the keypair used to sign the database entries.
-The public key can be retrieved with:
+The OrbitDB public key can be retrieved with:
 ```
-console.log(db.key.getPublic('hex'))
+console.log(db.identity.publicKey)
 // 04d009bd530f2fa0cda29202e1b15e97247893cb1e88601968abfe787f7ea03828fdb7624a618fd67c4c437ad7f48e670cc5a6ea2340b896e42b0c8a3e4d54aebe
 ```

-The key can also be accessed from the OrbitDB instance: `orbitdb.key.getPublic('hex')`.

 If you want to give access to other peers to write to a database, you need to get their public key in hex and add it to the access controller upon creating the database.
-If you want others to give you the access to write, you'll need to give them your public key (output of `orbitdb.key.getPublic('hex')`).
+If you want others to give you the access to write, you'll need to give them your public key (output of `orbitdb.identity.publicKey`).
 For more information, see: [Access Control](https://github.com/orbitdb/orbit-db/blob/master/GUIDE.md#access-control).

 ### Access Control